 Day #1 – Athens to Aegina

-This is where this dream holiday begins.
+This is where this dream island-hopping sailing itinerary begins.
 Picking up your charter yacht from Athens is the first step.
 Once this is done, you can start the adventure.
 After leaving the marina, you can head to the Island of Aegina, situated only 15 nautical miles (or around 28 kilometers) to the southwest.
 The port of the island offers proper shelter where you can enjoy a traditional meal or a coffee in the many taverns around.

 Most importantly this is the place where you want to gather provisions for the trip.
 At sea, you always have to be prepared and have food and drinks.
 Check out our packing list to be even more prepared!
 When you’re done with the shopping, stop by the stunning church of Agios Nikolaios or the ancient temple of Aphaia.
 Trust us, it’s worth it.